pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/aws-eks.md

 >
 > The `cluster_name` of each cluster must be unique.

-You can get the DNS name of TiDB service and the Grafana service via `kubectl`.
-If you want Terraform to print this information, you can add `output` sections in `outputs.tf`:
+You can get the addresses for TiDB and the monitoring service of the created cluster via `kubectl`.
+If you want the Terraform script to print this information, you can add `output` sections in `outputs.tf`:

 ```hcl
 output "example-cluster_tidb-hostname" {